redsanket/spark/external/spark/guide/index.rst

 On-Boarding
 ===========

-Before you can use Spark at Yahoo, you need to on-board by completing the following
+Before you can use Spark at Yahoo, you need to on-board by completing the steps found at: <https://git.ouroath.com/pages/developer/Bdml-guide/onboarding/>
-steps:

-#. `Request a grid account <http://yo/supportshop>`_ with HDFS and JobTracker queue access.
-#.
-Select the authentication mechanism for your Workflows: Kerberos (common for
-   headless users) or YCA.
-#.
-Complete one of the quick starts in the :ref:`Getting Started <getting-started>` chapter.

 Getting Help